Operation Jurist: Japanese

-Liberation of Penang
+Capture of Penang

 The Royal Navy's Task Force 11, carrying the Royal Marine commandos, departed Rangoon, Burma on 27 August 1945.
 The task force arrived off Penang Island on 28 August, met by a small fishing boat with Japanese officers on board.

 Initially, the Japanese officers in Penang prevaricated.
 Japan's surrender had taken the Japanese high command in Singapore by surprise, with many among them unwilling to surrender and vowing to fight to the death.
 However, Field Marshal Count Terauchi, the commander of all Japanese forces in Southeast Asia, then ordered Japanese soldiers and servicemen in the region to lay down their arms.
 Things came to a head when an impatient Vice Admiral Walker issued an ultimatum for the Japanese officers stationed in Penang to sign the surrender documents on his flagship by the morning of 3 September.

 Eventually, the Imperial Japanese Navy Rear Admiral Jisaku Uozomi, accompanied by his officers and the Japanese Governor of Penang at the time, Lieutenant General Shinohara Seiichiro, boarded HMS Nelson on the evening on 2 September.
 Inside the battleship, Vice Admiral Harold Walker, Rear Admiral Uozomi and Lieutenant General Seiichiro signed the surrender of the Japanese garrison stationed in Penang.
 Soon afterwards, Rear Admiral Uozomi reportedly fainted and was rushed to hospital.

 In the morning of 3 September, a party of Royal Marine commandos landed at Weld Quay in George Town.
 After raising the Union Jack, the Royal Marines, led by a local band, marched to the Eastern & Oriental Hotel, where representatives of the Asian communities in Penang were waiting to formally hand back the city's administration to the British.

 The Royal Marine detachment then spread out across George Town, encountering no resistance.
 Subsequent Royal Marine landing parties then took over the important military facilities on Penang Island, including the Bayan Lepas Airport and a seaplane base at Gelugor.
 The British commandos also confiscated Japanese military vehicles and marched the Japanese prisoners of war through the streets of George Town; the captured Japanese soldiers then surrendered their firearms before boarding the ferries to mainland Malay Peninsula, which at that point was still under Japanese jurisdiction.

 By the end of the day, with the island's police force under British control, George Town became the first city in Malaya to be recaptured by the British.
 However, hunger riots broke out across Penang Island, as years of brutal Japanese occupation took their toll on the depleted food supplies.